Find Grad Schools

 50% Women

 The 14th most popular school in the country for music majors who are seeking their doctor's degree is University of Wisconsin - Madison.
 Each year, around 44,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-For the 2020-2021 academic year, 24 doctor's degrees were handed out to music majors at UW - Madison.
-Of these students, 50% were women and 13% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 24 people received their doctor's degree in music from UW - Madison.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #16